Constraints on the time variation of the gravitational constant using gravitational-wave observations of binary neutron stars

 There are several observational bounds on the time variation of $G$, constraining its value at various cosmological epochs~\cite{Uzan:2010pm}.
-These include constraints derived from comparing the observed abundance of light elements with the abundance predicted by big bang nucleosynthesis models \cite{Copi:BBN, Bambi:BBN}, those derived from the shape of the angular power spectrum of the cosmic microwave background \cite{Wu:2009zb}, from the light curves of type Ia supernovae \cite{Gatza:SN}, from the non-radial pulsations (astroseismology) of white dwarfs \cite{Benvenuto:WD}, from the timing~\cite{Kaspi:1994hp} and the observed mass distributions~\cite{Thorsett} of binary pulsars, from the age of globular clusters~\cite{DeglInnocenti:1995hbi}, from helioseismology \cite{Guenther:helio}, and from monitoring the orbits of solar system planets \cite{sstest1, sstest2, sstest3} and the Earth-Moon system through radar ranging~\cite{Anderson:1992} and lunar laser ranging~\cite{Williams:2004qba, Hofmann_2018}.
-In this \emph{Letter} we show how the observation of gravitational-wave signals from binary neutron stars can be used to constrain the time evolution of $G$.
-We also produce observational constraints on the time variation of $G$ from the binary neutron star observations by LIGO and Virgo~\cite{GW170817-DETECTION, GW190425-DETECTION}.
-To the best of our knowledge, this is the first such constraint placed that uses the gravitational-wave signal from a binary neutron star system.
-It is also fourteen orders of magnitude better than the existing gravitational-wave based constraint (from constraints on the dephasing of binary black hole waveforms)~\cite{YagiYunesPretorius}.
+These include constraints derived from comparing the observed abundance of light elements with the abundance predicted by big bang nucleosynthesis models \cite{Copi:BBN, Bambi:BBN,Alvey:2019ctk}, those derived from the shape of the angular power spectrum of the cosmic microwave background \cite{Wu:2009zb}, from the light curves of type Ia supernovae \cite{Gatza:SN}, from the non-radial pulsations (asteroseismology) of white dwarfs \cite{Benvenuto:WD}, from the timing~\cite{Kaspi:1994hp} and the observed mass distributions~\cite{Thorsett} of binary pulsars, from the age of globular clusters~\cite{DeglInnocenti:1995hbi}, from helioseismology \cite{Guenther:helio}, and from monitoring the orbits of solar system planets \cite{sstest1, sstest2, sstest3} and the Earth-Moon system through radar ranging~\cite{Anderson:1992} and lunar laser ranging (LLR)~\cite{Williams:2004qba, Hofmann_2018}.
+In this \emph{Letter} we show how the observation of gravitational-wave (GW) signals from binary neutron stars can be used to constrain the time evolution of $G$.
+Assuming a monotonic variation in $G$, we also produce observational constraints on the time variation of $G$ from the binary neutron star observations by LIGO and Virgo~\cite{GW170817-DETECTION, GW190425-DETECTION}.
+To the best of our knowledge, this is the first such constraint placed that uses the GW signal from a binary neutron star system.
+It is also fourteen orders of magnitude better than the existing GW based constraint (from constraints on the dephasing of binary black hole waveforms)~\cite{YagiYunesPretorius}.
+We also show that the next generation of GW detectors will improve these constraints by several orders of magnitude.

 \paragraph{Neutron star mass limits and the gravitational constant:---} The mass of a spherically symmetric star is determined by the following equations of hydrostatic equilibrium

 where $m(r)$ denotes the (gravitational) mass enclosed by a radius $r$ while $P(r)$ and $\rho(r)$ denote the pressure and density at $r$.
 The dimensionless quantity $\mathcal{C}(r)$ denotes the relativistic corrections.
 That is, $\mathcal{C}(r) = 1$ in Newtonian gravity, $\mathcal{C}(r) = \left[ 1 + P(r)/\rho(r) c^2 \right] \, \left[1 + 4 \pi r^3 P(r)/m(r) c^2 \right] \left[1 - 2 G m(r)/c^2 r\right]^{-1}$ in general relativity~\cite{tov}, while $\mathcal{C}(r)$ depends on additional quantities such as scalar fields in alternative theories of gravity (see, e.g.,~\cite{Damour:1993hw}).
 The mass of the star can be computed by solving Eq.~\eqref{eq:hydro_eq} along with an equation of state that relates the density and pressure.